CUBICKV/LabRobot/v-photos/README.md

-Vehicle's photos
+LabRobot's photos
 ====

-This directory must contain 6 photos of the vehicle (from every side, from top and bottom)
+Visual photographs of the vehicle